-Special Education: Speech Pathology

-- 1 00

-The followi ng is the required program:
+Special Education: Speech /Language Pathology The following is the required program:

-EDSE 561 Voice Disorders II

-EDSE 564 Advanced Practicum in Speech Pathology

-EDSE 565 Language and Related Disorders of Adults
+EDSE 561 Voice Disorders II EDSE 563 Clinical Supervision in Speech/Language Pathology EDSE 564 Advanced Practicum in Speech/Language Pathology EDGE 565 Language and Related Disorders of Adults

+EDSE 566 Clinical Writing in Speech/Language Pathology

+EDSE 568 Professional Interaction with Concerned Persons

+of the Speech/Language Handicapped

 EDSE 660 Articulation Disorders II

 EDSE 661 Neurological Motor Speech Disorders

 EDSE 662 Stuttering II

 EDSE 663 Language Disorders of Children II

-EDSE 664 Internship in Speech Pathology
+EDSE 664 Internship in Speech/Language Pathology

 EDSE 666 Cleft Palate

-EDSE 689 Interpretation and Evaluation of Behavioral Research

 RSM 600 Introduction to Graduate Study and Research

-The student and his or her adviser shall select courses to complete a minimum of 55 quarter hours (at least 45 of which must be in academic versus practicum courses) which must allow the student to meet American Speech and Hearing Association Certification Standards.
-These are minimum requirements and assume an adequate undergraduate background in Speech Pathology and related areas.
-Students who do not have this background or students who wish acknowledgement or additional experience in related disciplines must fulfill additional academic requirements ad determined by their major adviser.
+The student and his or her adviser shall select courses to complete a minimum of 45 quarter hours in academic courses and 21 quarter hours in practicum courses which must allow the student to meet American Speech and Hearing Association Certification Standards.
+These are minimum requirements and assume an adequate undergraduate background in Speech/Language Pathology and related areas.
+Students who do not have this background or students who wish acknowledgement or additional experience in related disciplines must fulfill additional academic requirements as determined by their major adviser.
 Prerequisite courses will be based primarily on the B.A.
-Speech Pathology requirements of the University of Northern Colorado.
+Speech/Language Pathology requirements of the University of Northern Colorado.
 The student must also complete a minimum total of 300 clock hours of supervised practicum experience, 150 of which must be obtained at the graduate level.
-This practicum experience must include a minimum of 25 hours with individuals exhibiting voice, articulation, and rhythm disorders and 75 hours with language impaired patients.
-If a teaching certificate is desired, and educational requirements described in the undergraduate bulletin must also be met.
+This practicum experience must include a minimum of 25 hours with individuals exhibiting voice, articulation, and rhythm disorders.
+75 hours with language impaired persons; 50 hours of diagnosis of speech/language disorders; and 35 hours in audiological assessment and aural rehabilitation.
+All eligible graduage speech/language pathology majors whether full or part-time, are required to register for EDSE 564 during each quarter.
+If a teaching certificate is desired, education requirements described in the undergraduate catalog must also be met.

 The following courses are highly recommended as electives:

-EDSE 563 Clinical Supervision in Speech Pathology

-EDSE 566 Clinical Writing

-EDSE 575 Auditory Disorders in Children

-EDSE 577 The Psychology and Rehabilitation of the

-Acoustically Handicapped

-EDSE 604 Principles and Practices of Measurement of the Handicapped

-EDSE 605 Appraisal of Exceptional Children

-667 Seminar in Speech and Hearing Science

-668 Seminar in Speech Pathology

-624 Human Neuronsychology4

-647 Learning Disabilities: Diagnosis and Remediation

-047 Learning Disabilities Diagonal and a second se

-648 Psycholinguistics in Early Childhood

-321 Generative Transformational Grammar4

-0 Generative Transformer 3

-361 Descriptive Linguistics

-050 The Central Nervous System and Special Senses

-652 The Central Nervous System and Special Senses

-522 Phonetics

-002 I HOHEBES

-647
+EDSE 575 Pediatric Audiology: Etiology and Assessment EDSE 577 The Psychology and Rehabilitation of the Acoustically Handicapped3 EDSE 604 Principles and Practices of Measurement of the Handicapped3 EDSE 605 Appraisal of Exceptional Children4 EDSE 667 Seminar in Speech and Hearing Science EDSE 66 8 Seminar in Speech/Language Pathology PCG 624 Human Neuropsychology4 PCG 647 Learning Disabilities: Diagnosis and Remediation EDEC 648 Psycholinguistics in Early Childhood ZOO 652 The Central Nervous System and Special Senses

-Students entering the Master's Program in Speech Pathology will be selected according to the following criteria: (1) promise of academic achievement; (2) letters of reference; (3) goals of the student in relation to the needs in the field; and (4) personal interview.
+The Master's degree program in Speech/Language Pathology is limited in its enrollment in order to provide students with individual attention in both academic and clinical training.
+For information regarding admission procedures, contact the Director of Speech/Language Pathology, Bishop-Lehr Hall 147.
+Students applying to the program will be selected according to the following criteria: (1) promise of academic achievement; (2) a minimum of two (2) letters of recommendation; (3) goals of the student in relation to the needs in the field; and (4) personal interview, if possible.
+Admission by the Graduate School is a minimal requirement for admission to the Speech/Language Pathology program and does not guarantee admission to the program.